emard/DCF77/micropython/README.md

 connected to 3-turn wire as probe coil placed near the LC circuit.
 Tuning paramters are adjusted when measured with the scope.

-At resonance the voltage accross coil is 15-20V when driven with 3.3V source.
-The signal can reach few meters and cover one average room, but can't reach thru multiple rooms.

 # Installation